Dozens of trade fairs, conferences postponed amid China virus fears

 Hotel occupancy in China - at 70% on Jan.
 14 - dropped by three quarters within the next two weeks, a report by hospitality industry consultancy STR published on Tuesday showed.

+A report by data consultancy Tourism Economics published last week forecasted that visits to the U.S. from China could drop by 28% in 2020, equivalent to 4.6 million hotel room nights and $5.8 billion in visitor spending.

-Reporting by Brenda Goh in Shanghai and Sophie Yu in Beijing, Additional Reporting by Shanghai Newsroom, Zoey Zhang, Yilei Sun, Josh Horwitz, and John Geddie in Singapore
+Reporting by Brenda Goh in Shanghai and Sophie Yu in Beijing, Additional Reporting by Shanghai Newsroom, Zoey Zhang, Yilei Sun, Josh Horwitz, and John Geddie in Singapore; Editing by Raju Gopalakrishnan